Paratii-Video/paratii-js/docs/api.md

   contracts = await paratii.deployAllContracts({owner: '0x1234435'})

-### `contracts`
+### `eth.contracts`

-The `paratii.contracts` attribute of gives access to the different contracts, and returns an array mapping contract names to addresses.
+The `paratii.eth.contracts` attribute of gives access to the different contracts, and returns an array mapping contract names to addresses.
 For example

-  paratii.contracts.ParatiiToken
+  paratii.eth.contracts.ParatiiToken

 ## ParatiiRegistry